bengunning/comp2final/README.md

 	Up arrow: Switch to the generative cursor, represented by another sheep, to add more sheep.
 	Down arrow: Switch to the detracting cursor, represented by a wolf, to remove sheep.
         Esc: Switch to the first click type.
 In this mode, the cursor is a whistle.
 Clicks move the location of the user's point.

+INITIAL SETUP:
+	This program relies on SDL (not SDL2).
+To install SDL on your particular system, check out http://lazyfoo.net/SDL_tutorials/lesson01/.
+Once installed, fork our repository.
+Change directories into comp2final, the main directory, and run:

+	make -j

+This will use our makefile to compile the program.
+Finally, run:

+	./sheepHerder

+to enter the project.
+If desired, additional arguments may be supplied (although none are necessary).
+If you desire a certain amount of initial sheep, put that number as the first argument.
+An example of running the program with a start of (at most) 6 sheep would be:

+	./sheepHerder 6

+The number of sheep can also be changed easily while the program is running.

+The next two arguments, if desired, will determine the size of the window for the simulation.
+To have (at most) 6 sheep with a window 1000x1000, run:

+	./sheepHerder 6 1000 1000

+However, the size of the screen is also editable during the simulation.